openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 template file to be safe by default, see
 :ref:`Making Mako Templates Safe By Default`.

-.. _HTML-escape Mako by Default:
+.. _HTML-Escape Mako by Default:

-HTML-escape by Default in Mako
+HTML-Escape by Default in Mako
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. highlight:: mako

 For Mako templates, all expressions will use HTML-escaping by default.
 This is
 accomplished by adding the following directive to the very top of each
 template. ::